Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Conclusions

 \section{Conclusions}

-In this paper, we proposed an AC-GAN based Anomaly detection method to detect TTE attacks.
-We empirically showed that our method achieves state-of-the-art performance on two benchmark datasets, considering both low and high confidence attacks.
-Our method can also be used to perform robust classification.
-Our results indicate that, generally, internal-layer activations close to the input are more useful in detecting both high and low confidence TTEs, compared with activations closer to the output layer.
-In future work, other GANs models may be investigated e.g., \cite{miyato2018cgans}.
+In this paper, we proposed an AC-GAN based Anomaly detection method against TTE attacks (adversarial classifier inputs).
+We empirically showed that our method achieves state-of-the-art performance on two benchmark datasets, MNIST and CIFAR-10, considering both low and high confidence attacks.
+Our method can also be used to correct classifier decisions on detected attack examples.
+Our results indicate that, generally, internal-layer activations closer to the input are useful for detecting both high and low confidence TTEs, compared with those closer to the output layer.
+We also discussed the limitations of generator based detection and class correction methods.
+In future work, we may seek to improve the performance of generator based detection.